kiedunne/CV/README.md

 ### Fellow at Makers Academy

-I'm a full-stack developer in-training and ex-neuroscientist currently studying at <a href="http://www.makersacademy.com/" rel="nofollow">Makers Academy</a>, a dev bootcamp specializing in Ruby, Rails, Javascript, TDD and agile.
+I'm a full-stack developer and previous neuroscience researcher that recently graduated from <a href="http://www.makersacademy.com/" rel="nofollow">Makers Academy</a>, a dev bootcamp specializing in Ruby, Rails, Javascript, TDD and agile methodologies.

-I've spent the last decade working with health-related data in many the realms including; spinal cord injury, psychiatric neuroimaging, and drug addiction and am looking to apply for a new challenge in the form of software development!
+I've spent the last decade working with health-related data in many the realms including; spinal cord injury, psychiatric neuroimaging, and drug addiction and am looking for a new challenge in the form of software development.

 I'm looking for my first role as a Junior Developer with a team who are just as passionate about clean and sustainable code and creating digital products that make the world a better place.